 I never rode any of the water rides at Knoebels.
 But from what I saw, none of what they have is special.
 All I saw was a log flume, and a shoot the chutes.
 These are fairly common flat rides and I don't think missing these was a big deal.
 But hey.
 This is Knoebels.
 So there could very well be some hidden charm in these ordinary water rides that I just can't see right now.

 As I have already mentioned before, Knoebels kicks ass in the food department.
 All the food here is of really really high quality and is very delicous.
-But what I think is the most famous food at Knoebels is Cesari's Pizza.
-Everyone who goes to Knoebels talks very highly about Cesaris Pizza (Well, almost everybody).
+Now the most notable food I had there Cesari's Pizza.
+Everyone who goes to Knoebels talked very highly about Cesaris Pizza (Well, almost everybody).
 So naturally, I ate here.
-While I personally can't say that it was amazing and fantastic, I can say this.
+While I personally couldn't say that it was amazing and fantastic, particuarlty when compared to NYC Pizza and Italy Pizza, I can say this.
 It's much better than typical amusement park crap pizza.
-And that, is what is most important of all.
-So while it may be overrated in that it's not extrordinarily good pizza, it is better than average.
-And it's not like the only thing at Knoebels is Cesaris Pizza.
-They have tons of other stuff that I look foreword to trying when I go back.
+Sadly, the pizza is not there anymore.
+Which is a bummer.
+But hey.
+At least they're trying to replace it with an authentic Italian style Pizza.
+I'll be sure to try them on my next visit.
+See how good they really are.
+They have tons of other stuff that I look foreword to trying on future visits.
 Knoebels seems like the type of park where you shouldn't get a meal, but rather just snack your way through the park to try all that they have.
 And that's not even the best part of all of this.
-IT'S ACTUALLY CHEAP!!!!!! =O My meal at Cesaris Pizza, which included a slice of pizza, some criss cut fries, and a small Mtn Dew was only $3.75!!!!!!
-In Amusement Park Food Price Terms, that's like f*cking stealing!!!
-Usually, a meal like that at a normal theme park would be a Pizza Combo for $11.99, and the Pizza would be crap compared to Cesaris.
-And that's actually decent for Amusement Park Food Prices (You don't want to look at what it's like when it gets bad like this or this).
-So don't be afraid to go nuts!!!
-This place is cheap!!!!
+IT'S ACTUALLY CHEAP!!!
+Seriously, unlike almost all other parks, you don't feel like you're getting price-gouged here!
+So don't be afraid to go nuts!
+This place is cheap!
 So yeah.
 Knoebels exceeds with flying colors in the food department.
 A+

 This is all that was left of my pizza by the time I remembered to put a photo of it in the update.